 9: As a mother, should I have known that Zofran was unsafe to take during pregnancy?

 No. The lack of testing from GSK and their promotion to OB-GYN’s specifically lead doctors to believe that Zofran was safe during pregnancy.

 10: Can I file a lawsuit if my child was born with jaundice after I took Zofran?

-Recent medical studies have shown that Zofran is associated with jaundice.
+Recent medical studies link Zofran to jaundice.
 Jaundice occurs in newborns when there is a high level of bilirubin present in the blood.
 Bilirubin is a yellow substance the body creates when replacing old red blood cells.
 The liver then works to break down the substance, removing it from the body in stool.
 An extremely high level of bilirubin can damage the brain, in a condition called kernicterus.

 FDA Approvals and Safety

 Yes.
-A Danish study conducted by Doctor Gideon Koren, MD was published in the December 2014 issue of American Journal of Obstetrics and Gynecology.
-The study involved 900,000 Danish women, and found a “2-fold increased risk of cardiac malformations with ondansetron (Zofran), leading to an overall 30 percent risk of major congenital malformations.”
+A 2014 Danish study published in the American Journal of Obstetrics and Gynecology clearly demonstrates Zofran’s dangers.
+The study involving 900,000 Danish women found a “2-fold increased risk of cardiac malformations with ondansetron (Zofran), leading to an overall 30 percent risk of major congenital malformations.”